 He is the essence of what Chinese people call or "yong" which means brave, courageous, and not afraid of difficulty.

 Note: Along with the title, date, and artist's signature, this artwork contains a Chinese poem of sorts about Guan Gong's high esteem and abilities in both civil and military matters.

 This is a very detailed painting that is mounted to a silk wall scroll.
 A lot of work went into this.
-It actually takes the artist almost a full day to complete.
+It actually takes the artist about a half day to complete.

 You won't be disappointed if you become the owner of this work of art.
 I guarantee it personally or your money back.

-The artist's name is Jing Bin.
+The artist's name is (Qing Jing-Bin).
 He was born in Guanxi Province (southern China).
 His specialty is paintings of mythological and historical figures of ancient China.